 Loss on disposal of listed and other securities could earlier only be set off against capital gains (and not allowed to be carried forward).
 From tax year 2019 and onwards, such loss is now allowed to be carried forward and set off against future capital gains on such securities, up to a maximum of three tax years.

-Dividend income received from a company (including mutual funds and real estate investment trusts [REITs], etc.) is generally subject to final tax at 15%; however, a different rate would be apply in the following cases:
+Dividend income received from a company (including mutual funds and real estate investment trusts [REITs], etc.) is generally subject to final tax at the rate of 15%; however, a different rate would apply in the following cases:

-- Dividend paid by Independent Power Purchasers where such dividend is a pass through item under relevant energy agreements and is required to be reimbursed by the relevant agency at 7.5% (applicable WHT rate also 7.5%).
+- Dividend paid by Independent Power Producers (IPPs) where such dividend is a pass-through item under relevant energy agreements and is required to be reimbursed by the relevant agency at 7.5% (applicable WHT rate also 7.5%).

 - Dividend from a company where no tax is payable by such company, due to exemption of income or carry forward of business losses or claim of tax credits at 25% (applicable WHT rate also 25%).